 With so much marketing content out there on the web, it can be tough filtering through the mediocrity and finding those rare bloggers who offer the perfect blend of resourcefulness and storytelling that make their blog articles stand out.

-Well, seeing as I'm such a nice guy (really, ask anyone in the office, I open doors, pull out chairs, I even recycle!)
+guy (really, ask anyone in the office, I open doors, pull out chairs, I even recycle!)
 I'm going to share with you my list of my personal favorite inbound marketing bloggers out there.
 Make no mistake, there are certainly other great bloggers out there, I simply narrowed my list to the ten that most often accompany my morning cup of coffee.

 As a content marketer and copywriter myself, it serves as a manifesto for developing new content, whether it's for blogging purposes or developing a content strategy for a new website.
 Like other great bloggers, she infuses the perfect blend of resourceful information and humor, making her articles a breeze to get through but also supplying the kind of helpful information we're all looking for.